 Back pain does not always come about from problems with the spine or the muscles that support it.
 In fact, there are several causes for back pain that have nothing to do with your back.
 Millions of Americans suffer from back pain at any given moment and at times, the pain is a symptom of an infection for which antibiotics can alleviate symptoms.

 Bladder & Kidney Infections

 Bladder or urinary tract infections are caused by a bacterial infection within the bladder.
-Bacteria enters the urethra and travels into the bladder, causing a bladder infection.
+Bacteria enter the urethra and travels into the bladder, causing a bladder infection.
 When this goes untreated, the problem can complicate into a condition called pyelonephritis, which affects the upper urinary system that includes the kidneys and ureters, or the ducts where the urine passes from the kidney to the bladder.

 Bacteria from the untreated UTI sometimes escape the bladder and urethra and travel up the ureters where they enter one or both kidneys and cause a kidney infection.
 This infection can spread to the blood.
 The problem is treatable with antibiotics.
 Because the urethra is shorter in women than in men, women are at higher risk of obtaining a urinary tract infection.

 Symptoms of UTI include painful and/ or frequent urination.
 Once the infection has progressed to pyelonephritis, symptoms include:

 - Feeling ill

 - Nausea and vomiting